YLeNhu/smarthome-assistant-web-application/README.md

 # smarthome-assistant-web-application
-An simple but working smootly web application.
+An simple but working smootly IOT web application.